GSA/open-gsa-redesign/pages/oss-implementation.md

 #### How to add your source code repository to the inventory

-If you have determined that your source code repository should be included in the inventory, how you submit it depends on where it is located: [GitHub](https://github.com/) or elsewhere.
+If you have determined that your source code repository should be included in the inventory, the submission process depends on where it is located: [GitHub](https://github.com/) or elsewhere.

 ##### If your source code is on GitHub